-What motivated me the most is the experience I have in racing Ironman Hawaii.
+What motivated me the most is the experience I have in racing in the Ironman World Championship Hawaii.
 I know the race really starts to unfold after nearly four hours of racing.
 Everything that happens before doesn’t mean that much.

-I also focus on my nutrition, and this way I only think about my next drinking or eating moment.
-This is a great way to break up the race in small sections instead of thinking about how many hours of racing you still have.
+I also focus on my nutrition and this way I only think about my next drinking or eating moment.
+This is a great way to break up the race into small sections instead of thinking about how many hours of racing you still have.
 In general, I think the most important thing is to stay very positive along the way, no matter what happens.